hsolbrig/BDP-Ontology/terminology-binding.md

 Functional syntax for [Model of Meaning](data/ModelOfMeaning.owl)

+One will note that the model of meaning is completely decoupled from both the
+model of codes and the information model.
+It would have been interesting to see what the authors would have done with a slightly more inclusive model that included, say, the notion of a "Person" or "Patient".
+Would they have accepted something in the form of `ClassAssertion( o:Person :Joe)`?
+In an information model, one would expect `:Joe` to have some sort of unique identifier, which, formally, we would use to create the appropriate URI for Joe.
+As an example, if the data record asserted: `"id": "p12345"` for Joe, we might use this to assemple a URI of a form such as "http://memorial.hospital.org/patient/p12345" and refer to it as `:p12345` instead of our placeholder, `:Joe`.

+What I wouldn't expect the authors to do, however, is to create an infrastructure similar to what is described in this paper to allow `ObjectPropertyAssertion( bdptc:sub_code_of bdptc:code_for_patient :p12345 )`.

 Notes:
 1. We need to make sure that the last assertion is as the authors intended.
 This is kind of an interesting assertion -- that every instance of a `diabetic brittleness state` is also an instance